magvarosio/AI-Art/README.md

 ## Deployment

-This website was deployed with Heroku and is accessible [HERE] (https://p3seiaiart.herokuapp.com/).
+This website was deployed with Heroku and is accessible here -> https://p3seiaiart.herokuapp.com/ .
  When not in use, Heroku's free servers sleep, so please give them a few seconds to wake up!

 ## Project Brief